orieasterly/portfolio/README.md

 The Labor Dashboard delivers a dynamic, timeline-based overview of labor efficiency and cost performance, empowering stakeholders with actionable insights to drive continuous improvement.
 Key outcomes include:
 - Enhanced visibility into labor trends and patterns, enabling proactive decision-making.
-- Identification of areas for optimization, leading to increased productivity and cost savings.
+- Identified areas for optimization, led to increased productivity and cost savings.
 - Informed resource allocation and strategic workforce planning.
-- Promotion of data-driven decision-making culture, fostering a performance-oriented environment.
+- Avocated for data-driven decision-making culture, fostered a performance-oriented environment.
 </details>

 ---